rezarahimian/docs/multiple_withdrawal.rst

 Comparing solutions
 ****************************
-As we analyzed suggested fixes and evaluated them to satisfy the following constraints:
+Analyzing suggested fixes indicate the following constraints to satisfy:

-#. **backwards compatibility with contracts deployed before:** requires secure implementation of defined ``approve`` and ``transferFrom`` methods without adding a new functions (like ``safeApprove`` - :ref:`alternate_approval_function`).
-Additionally, functionality of ``approve`` methode must be as defined by the standard. ``approve`` method sets new allowance for spender, not adjusting allowance by increasing or decreasing its current allowance (as implemented in ``increaseApproval`` or ``decreaseApproval`` - :ref:`monolithDAO_Token`)
+#. **Backwards compatibility with contracts deployed before:** requires secure implementation of ``approve`` and ``transferFrom`` methods without adding a new functions (like ``safeApprove`` - :ref:`alternate_approval_function`).
+Additionally, functionality of ``approve`` methode must be kept as defined by the ERC20 standard. ``approve`` method sets new allowance for spender, not adjusting it by increasing or decreasing its current value (as implemented in ``increaseApproval`` or ``decreaseApproval`` - :ref:`monolithDAO_Token`).
-#. **Preventing race condition in any situation:**
+#. **Preventing race condition in any situation:** requires attack prevention in any cases.
+Using ``Transfer`` event or comparing remaining allowance would be sufficient.
+Moreover, using the default ``approve`` and ``transferFrom`` methods has to mitigate the attack and not using other complemetary methods.

 .. figure:: images/multiple_withdrawal_27.png
     :scale: 90%
     :figclass: align-center

-    *Figure 16: Comparing suggested solutions*
+    *Table 2: Comparing suggested solutions*

 Proposal 1
 **********
-After evaluating suggested solutions, a new solution is required to address this security vulnerability while adhering specification of ERC20 standard.
-The standard encourages approvers to change spender’s allowance from N to zero and then from zero to M (instead of changing it directly from N to M).
+As comparison shows, a new solution is required to address this security vulnerability while adhering specification of ERC20 standard.
+The standard encourages approvers to change spender allowance from N to 0 and then from 0 to M (instead of changing it directly from N to M).
 Since there are gaps between transactions, it would be always a possibility of front-running (race condition).
 As discussed in MiniMeToken implementation, changing allowance to non-zero values after setting to zero, will require tracking of transferred tokens by the spender.
 If we can not track transferred tokens, we would not be able to identify if any token has been transferred between execution of transactions.
-Although It would be possible to track transferred token through ``Transfer`` events logged on the blockchain, it would not be easily traceable way in case of transferring to a third-party (Alice -> Bob, Bob -> Carole).
-Only solution that removes this gap is to use compare and set (CAS) pattern :cite:`Ref06`.
+Although It would be possible to track transferred token through ``Transfer`` events (logged by ``transferFrom``), it would not be easily traceable in case of transferring to a third-party (Alice -> Bob, Bob -> Carole => Alice -> Carole).
+The only solution that removes this gap is to use compare and set (CAS) pattern :cite:`Ref06`.
 It is one of the most widely used lock-free synchronization strategy that allows comparing and setting values in an atomic way.
 It allows to compare values in one transaction and set new values before transferring control.
 To use this pattern and track transferred tokens, we would need to add a new mapping variable to our ERC20 token.
-This change will still keep the token compatible with other smart contracts due to internal usage of the variable:
+This change will still keep the token code compatible with other smart contracts due to internal usage of the variable:

 .. figure:: images/multiple_withdrawal_13.png
     :scale: 100%